DefGuard/docs/help/changing-your-password.md

 ## Resetting your password

-If you don't have access to defguard you can reset your password with a link that will be sent to you on your email.
+If you don't have access to Defguard you can reset your password with a link that will be sent to you on your email.
 Can be done in two ways:

 #### Enrollment public page